Zeepat/CodeForDigitalMiner/README.md

 1. Clear a room by 5Wx3Hx5L.

-2. Place the required items like this: \n
+2. Place the required items like this:

 **Level 1**
 ![Setup Diagram](images/level_1.png)
 **Level 2**